RouninMedia/Da3SH/README.md

      </CENTER>
     </BODY>

 And, in any case, who said we had to have one type of separation or the other?

 Why can't a page be separated into page components *and* each page component be separated into technologies?

 That's not going to be possible, of course, *if* every page component is built exclusively out of javascript.

 But in **DaNIS³H**, rich components *aren't* made out of javascript - they're simply JSON-formatted *data*.

-That data can be translated *by* any language (JS, PHP, Python, Ruby etc.) *into* whichever language is intended as the target (HTML, CSS, JS, SVG etc.).
+That data can be translated *by* any scripting language (JS, PHP, Python, Ruby etc.) *into* whichever language is intended as the target (HTML, CSS, JS, SVG etc.).

 ## Improving on 2010s-style Component-based architecture
 Reactive front-end frameworks are hugely complex.
 Outside building sophisticated web-apps, such frameworks can represent an exasperating level of over-engineering.